The Firebird: Conception

 The committee drew from several books of Russian fairy tales, in particular Alexander Afanasyev's collection and Pyotr Pavlovich Yershov's The Little Humpbacked Horse.
 The immortal king Koschei (Note: Koschei (Коще́й) has different spellings owing to romanization conventions, including Kastchei, Kastcheï, Kashchei, and Koshchey.) and the captive Princess were incorporated from a Muscovite anthology of stories, which also helped determine the Firebird's role in the story.
 Fokine drew on the stark contrast between good and evil in Russian fairy tales while developing the ballet's characters.
 The choreographer blended fantasy and reality to create the scenario, a trope of romanticism found in many of Fokine's folkish ballets.
 Originally, Tcherepnin was to compose the music, as he had previously worked on Le Pavillon d'Armide with Fokine and Benois, but he withdrew from the project.
-In September 1909, Diaghilev asked Anatoly Lyadov to compose the ballet; Lyadov expressed interest in the production, but took too long to meet the 1910 season's deadline.
-After considering Alexander Glazunov and Nikolay Sokolov, Diaghilev asked Stravinsky to compose the score upon encouragement from Tcherepnin and Boris Asafyev.
+Diaghilev then sought Anatoly Lyadov to compose the ballet; after considering Alexander Glazunov and Nikolay Sokolov, Diaghilev asked Stravinsky to compose the score upon encouragement from Tcherepnin and Boris Asafyev.

 Stravinsky began work in October or November 1909, traveling to the Rimsky-Korsakov household with Andrey Rimsky-Korsakov, the son of Stravinsky's teacher and dedicatee of The Firebirds score.
 Because Stravinsky began work before Diaghilev officially commissioned him, the composer's sketches did not align with the scenario; the full story became known to him when he met with Fokine in December and received the ballet's planned structure.
 Fokine ensured the creation of the ballet was an equal effort between the producers and the composer, working closely with Stravinsky while developing the choreography.
 While the composer worked, Diaghilev organized private performances of the piano score for the press.
 The French critic Robert Brussel, a friend of Diaghilev's, wrote: "By the end of the first scene, I was conquered: by the last, I was lost in admiration.
 The manuscript on the music-rest, scored over with fine pencillings, revealed a masterpiece."